 Then init reads the file /etc/ttys and forks several times to create a process for each typewriter specified in the file.
 Each of these processes opens the appropriate typewriter for reading and writing.
 These channels thus receive file descriptors 0 and 1, the standard input and output.
 Opening the typewriter will usually involve a delay, since the open is not completed until someone is dialed up and carrier established on the channel.
-Then the process executes the program specified by its line in ttys; the only program currently specifiable is /etc/getty (q.v.).
+Then /etc/getty is called with argument as specified by the last character of the ttys file line.
 Getty reads the user's name and invokes login (q.v.) to log in the user and execute the Shell.